Cricetulus/TCR-antigen-LSTM-model/README.md

 # TCR-antigen-LSTM-model
 All those ipynb files are largely similar, but modified for different purposes as the file name decribed.TCR-antigen bi LTSM RNN trained with donor 1 CMV final.ipynb has the most detailed explanation for codes.
 The python script takes the data vdj_v1_hs_aggregated_donor#_binarized_matrix.csv, blosum.txt, and the saved model file in the checkpoint folder as the input.
+The bindarized matrix data can be found it the zip file and please unzip it to use.

 # training with CMV antigens
 TCR-antigen bi LTSM RNN trained with donor 1 CMV final.ipynb contains the python script to train the model using donor 1 data with CMV antigens only.